Who We Are

 Dr. Black holds a Bachelor of Music from Northwestern University (Evanston, IL), a Master of Music from Houghton College (Houghton, NY), and a Doctor of Musical Arts from the University of Arizona (Tucson, AZ).
 He and his family attend Grace Road Church and he volunteers with the children’s ministry.

 Pauline Clark has a grandnephew and two grandnieces attending RCA, and strongly supports the Classical education they are receiving.
-She has had a long career in finance with numerous banks including Citibank and Goldman Sachs in New York City, and in bond underwriting as a Senior Director with Fitch Inc. Most recently her career has led her into healthcare finance as a hospital CFO and Executive Director of a safety net independent provider organization.
+She has had a long career in finance with numerous banks including Citibank and Goldman Sachs in New York City, and in bond underwriting as a Senior Director with Fitch Inc. Most recently her career has led her into healthcare finance as a hospital CFO and Executive Director of the Finger Lakes Independent Provider Association, a safety net independent provider organization.

 Katie Curtis is a classically trained vocalist with degrees from Roberts Wesleyan College in Music and Biblical Studies, and the University of Oregon where she received her Masters in Vocal Performance.